bartekl1/DesktopElephants/README.md

 # Desktop Elephants

 A program that displays elephants on the desktop. \
-This programs works only on Windows.
+This programs works only on Windows. \
+The program is available in English and Polish.

 ---